fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     csx = CSXCAD.ContinuousStructure()

-The next step is to create an instance of a material to build an object.
-Since we're modeling metal plates with negligible resistance, we use the CSXCAD function :meth:`~CSXCAD.ContinuousStructure.AddMetal` to obtain an instance of a Perfect Electric Conductor (PEC)::
+The next step is to define a material type by creating an material instance, which can then be used to build an object.
+Since we're modeling metal plates with no resistance, we use the CSXCAD function :meth:`~CSXCAD.ContinuousStructure.AddMetal` to obtain an instance of a Perfect Electric Conductor (PEC)::